Topics:

 Mississippi River Pool 12

-Water level is rising to near 10.2 feet at Dubuque Lock and Dam and 11.5 feet at the RR Bridge.
-The water is stained, but fishable.
-Water temperature is in the low 80s.
-Channel Catfish - Excellent: Channel cats are done spawning and have moved away from the rocks.
-Use dip baits in moderate current areas with hard bottoms.
+Water level is rising to near 9.1 feet at Dubuque Lock and Dam and 11.3 feet at the RR Bridge.
+Water is stained and vegetation is floating.
+Water temperature around 77 degrees.
+Black Crappie - Slow.
+Channel Catfish - Excellent: Use dip baits in moderate current areas with hard bottoms.
 Flathead Catfish - Good: Try bank pole fishing with a live bullhead in newly flooded water.
-Freshwater Drum - Excellent: Use egg sinker and worm rigs.
-Largemouth Bass - Good: Use spinnerbaits and frog imitation lures.
-Northern Pike - Good: Try gaudy spinners along the edges of weeds.
-Smallmouth Bass - Excellent: Get spinners or crankbaits as close to rock piles as possible in moderate current areas.
-White Bass - Good: Look for feeding schools of white bass in the tailwaters and in between wing-dams.
+Freshwater Drum - Excellent: Use egg sinker and worm rigs in moderate current areas.
+Largemouth Bass - Good: Use spinnerbaits and frog imitation lures in weed beds.
+Find clearer water in vegetated areas.
+Northern Pike - Good: Try gaudy spinners along weed edges.
+Try to find cleaner water to fish.
+Smallmouth Bass - Fair: Get spinners or crankbaits as close to rock piles as possible in moderate current areas.
+Flood debris has hampered fishing along rocky areas, but the pool is clearing.
+White Bass - Good: Look for feeding schools of white bass in tailwaters and between wing-dams.

 Mississippi River Pool 13

-Water level is rising to 11.1 feet at Bellevue.
-The water is stained.
-Water temperature is around 81 degrees.
-Channel Catfish - Excellent: Channel cats are done spawning and have moved away from the rocks.
-Use dip baits in moderate current areas with hard bottoms.
+Water level is rising to near 10 feet at Bellevue.
+Water is stained, but fishable.
+Water temperature is around 77 degrees.
+Tributary streams like the Maquoketa River are still stained from recent rains.
+Channel Catfish - Excellent: Use dip baits in moderate current areas with hard bottoms.
+Lower pool stump fields can be excellent for channels.
 Flathead Catfish - Good: Use bank poles with live bait.
-Freshwater Drum - Excellent: Try an egg sinker and worm rig in moderate current areas.
-Largemouth Bass - Fair: Try spinnerbaits along the edges of weeds.
+Freshwater Drum - Good: Try an egg sinker and worm rig in moderate current areas.
+Largemouth Bass - Good: Try spinnerbaits along the edges of weeds.
+Find clear water within weed beds.
 Smallmouth Bass - Fair: Use spinners and crankbaits along rock lines.
-Walleye - Fair: Anglers are catching walleye in the tailwaters.
-Look for feeding white bass; cast crankbaits near them.
-Walleyes are feeding with the strippers.
-White Bass - Good: White bass schools are chasing minnows along the channel edges.
+Floating vegetation is hindering throwing lures.
+Walleye - Fair: Wing-dam fishing has been hampered by high water and floating vegetation.
+Try jigs in eddies or pockets near shore.
+White Bass - Good: White bass schools are chasing minnows along channel edges.

 Mississippi River Pool 14

-Water level is rising to near 10.1 feet at Fulton, 12.5 feet at Camanche, and near 7.5 feet at LeClaire.
-Water temperature is near 81 degrees.
-Channel Catfish - Good: Try dip baits in moderate current areas.
+Water level is rising to near 9.3 feet at Fulton, 12.2 feet at Camanche, and near 9.9 feet at LeClaire.
+Water temperature is near 78 degrees.
+The Wapsi River is running somewhat turbid and greatly influencing water clarity on Pool 14.
+Lots of floating vegetation is hampering some fishing.
+Channel Catfish - Excellent: Try dip baits in moderate current areas.
 Above tree falls or snags is often a great place to lure abundant channel catfish out to your bait.
-Freshwater Drum - Excellent: Use egg sinker and nightcrawler rigs.
+Freshwater Drum - Good: Use egg sinker and nightcrawler rigs.
 Largemouth Bass - Good: Try spinnerbaits or frog imitation lures along the edges of weeds.
-Northern Pike - Fair: Use gaudy white spinners along the edges of weeds.
+Northern Pike - Fair: Use gaudy white spinners along edges of weeds.
 Look for pike in clearer water pockets in vegetated areas.
 Smallmouth Bass - Good: Find abundant smallmouths along rock lines with moderate current; use small crankbaits or spinners.
-White Bass - Good: Use small spinners or jigs to catch feeding white bass in the tailwaters or in-between wing-dams in sandy areas.
+Floating debris is playing havoc with anglers fishing along rock lines.
+White Bass - Good: Use small spinners or jigs to catch feeding white bass in tailwaters or in-between wing-dams in sandy areas.
+River may need to clear up a bit before great fishing returns.

 Mississippi River Pool 15

-Water level is rising to near 9.8 feet.
-The water is stained.
-Water temperature is around 81 degrees.
+Water level rising to near 9.9 feet.
+Water is stained.
+Water temperature is around 78 degrees.
+Lots of floating vegetation is hampering fishing.
 Channel Catfish - Good: Dip baits work best.
 Move often if fish are not biting.
 Freshwater Drum - Good: Use an egg sinker rig with nightcrawlers for bait.
 Smallmouth Bass - Fair: Pool 15 is underrated as a smallmouth fishery.
-Try spinners or crankbaits along the rock line with moderate to strong current.
+Try spinners or crankbaits along rock line with moderate to strong current.
+Water needs to get cleaner for better fishing.

-Water levels are back on the rise.
-Water temperature is in the lower to mid-80s throughout the district.
-Water is stained.
-If you have angling questions, call Bellevue Fisheries Management at 563-880-8781.
+Water levels are rising.
+Water temperature is in the upper 70s throughout the district.
+Water clarity is stained; lots of floating vegetation reported.
+If you have angling questions, please call Bellevue Fisheries Management at 563-880-8781.

 Back to top